kevinsadi/kevinsadi/README.md

 ## Hi there, I'm Kevin

 ## I'm a Student at the Georgia Institute of Technology!

--  I love working on cool projects and meeting even cooler people.
+- Currently a graphics Teaching Assistant
+- Fourth year Computer Science student from Georgia Tech
+- Planning on returning for my Masters with a Graphics concentration
--  I've developed a deep interest in graphics programming and audio programming.
-Ask me about some of my projects.
+- I've developed a deep interest in graphics programming and audio programming
+- Looking for internships that align within my interests

 ### Connect with me: